dougnoel/sentinel.example/README.md

 - **%ProgramFiles%**
 - **%localappdata%\Temp**

-Depending on how the automation is launched Program Files may be used as a location due to the bug: https://bugs.chromium.org/p/chromedriver/issues/detail?id=4322
+Depending on how the automation is launched Program Files and/or Program Files (x86) may be used as a location due to the bug: https://bugs.chromium.org/p/chromedriver/issues/detail?id=4322

 ### How do I run only certain tests?